Tropical Fukaya Algebras: Domain-dependent perturbations

 \end{enumerate} We also require the perturbation data to satisfy the following locality axiom which ensures that the perturbations on any component only depend on special points on that component, and the length of the treed segments on the boundary of the disk.
-We first set up some notation: For a type $\Gamma$ underlying treed disks, and a vertex $v \in \Ver(\Gamma)$, let $\Gamma(v)$ be the sub-tree consisting of the vertex $v$, and edges meeting a vertex $v$.
-Let $\U_{\Gamma,v} \subset \U_\Gamma$ be a fibration over $\M_\Gamma$ whose fiber over $m \in \M_\Gamma$ consists of the curve component represented by $v$.
-Define a map
+We first set up some notation: For a type $\Gamma$ underlying treed disks, and a vertex $v \in \Ver(\Gamma)$, let $\Gamma(v)$ be a graph with a single vertex $v$ and markings